mbernhard7/ToDoList/docs/design.md

 ### What We're Proud Of:

 We are proud of our error handling for signing up for accounts / authenticating (figured out a clever trick to just use the built-in firebase errors) as well as our overall application.
-It was cool to see each lab build on one another, and we feel that our to-do list is generally user-friendly!
+It was cool to see each lab build on one another, and we feel that our to-do list is fairly user-friendly as an overall application!

 ### Final Design Flow: